 Flannel sheets are ideal for cold weather if you don’t like that icy chill when you first get into bed.
 Just remember that cold is relative to different people.
 Catalog photos of flannel sheets tend to conjure images of wintry log cabins in New England or frozen lakes in the Midwest.
 But if you live in southern Florida and a 60-degree night has you turning on the heat, you might want to consider having a flannel set on hand for the chilliest nights.
 If you overheat easily or like cooler sheets year round, stick with one of the percale or sateen options from our recent sheets guide.

 Through talking with Shannon Maher at FIT and conducting our own research, we found that the best flannel sheets feel soft and fuzzy out of the package and will continue to feel that way after many washes.
-Poor-quality flannels tend to be bulkier, will shed and pill more over time, and will ultimately lose that signature fluffy feel more quickly than finer flannels (we explain why that happens below).
+Poor-quality flannels tend to be bulkier, will shed and pill more over time, and will ultimately lose that signature fluffy feel more quickly than finer flannels (we explain why that happens in the section on determining flannel quality).
 Flannel made in Portugal gets great reviews, and Maher recommended this kind as her favorite type of flannel for softness and longevity, so we looked closely at sheets that featured this fabric.